queenvictoria/circle.so/README.md

 * If VSCode doesn't recognise the imports: reopen the project.
 * If VSCode or build complains about types build the `types` package first `npm run build:types`
+* If other packages aren't seeming to build while developing remove the additional artefacts in `./src` and run the build script.
+We should fix this.